NedelcuBogdanSebastian/SistemTreceri/README.md

 # treceriTestPhaseComputing

-This project is made in Embarcadero Dev-C++ 6.3, on Windows 10.
+This project is made in Visual Studio Code.
+The compiler is **tdm64-gcc-10.3.0-2**.

 In this example we have the following:

-    - we generate signals from 0 degrees to 359 degrees, of speciffic phase and with noise, and write the values to files named `sine_wave_x.x.txt`
+    - we generate signals from 0 degrees to 359 degrees, of speciffic phase and with noise, and write the values to files named `sine_wave_x.x.txt`, with 1.0 degree step
     - we generate the Flattop window and write coeffs to a file `flattop_window.txt`

     - we apply the window to the signal real side